 In Arizona, licensure through the Arizona Board of Nursing includes full prescriptive authority.
 NPs must submit a Controlled Substance Prescription Monitoring Program (CSPMP) application and register with the Drug Enforcement Agency (DEA) before prescribing medications to patients.

 NPs who work in Colorado have FPA and the potential to gain full prescriptive authority after completing 1,000 hours of practice with provisional prescriptive authority.
-Before obtaining full prescriptive authority, NPs require oversight from a physician or a mentoring NP.
+Before obtaining full prescriptive authority, NPs require oversight from a physician or mentoring NP.

 Like NPs in Colorado, those who work in Connecticut require physician oversight for a time.
 In Connecticut, NPs must work with a physician for three years before earning FPA.

 NPs in Idaho have FPA, so they can advise, diagnose, and treat patients.
 In this largely rural state, professionals who earn advanced practice registered nurse (APRN) licensure also have the authority to prescribe medications to patients.
 They must complete 30 hours of qualifying continuing education (CE) courses to earn prescriptive authority.
-In Idaho and neighboring Wyoming, advanced practice nurses can practice in both states, due to advance practice nursing (APN) compact legislation.
+In Idaho and neighboring Wyoming, advanced practice nurses can practice in both states, due to advanced practice nursing (APN) compact legislation.